zotero-chinese/styles/src/forum-of-world-economics-and-politics/index.md

 <sup>98</sup> M. O’Shea.
 Understanding proactive behavior in the workplace as a function of gender[Z].
 Department of Management, University of Kansas, 2018.<br>
 <sup>99</sup> T. Lippincott, E. K. Poindexter.
 Emotion recognition as a function of facial cues: Implications for practice[Z].
 Department of Psychology, University of Washington, 2019.<br>
 <sup>100</sup> C. Leuker, L. Samartzidis, R. Hertwig, et al. When money talks: Judging risk and coercion in high-paying clinical trials[A].
 PsyArXiv, 2018.<br>
-<sup>101</sup> M. A. Stults-kolehmainen, R. Sinha.
+<sup>101</sup> M. A. Stults-Kolehmainen, R. Sinha.
 The effects of stress on physical activity and exercise[A].
 PubMed Central, 2015.<br>
 <sup>102</sup> H.-K. Ho.
 Teacher preparation for early childhood special education in Taiwan[A].
 ERIC, 2014.<br>
 <sup>103</sup> A. D’Souza, M. Wiseheart.
 Cognitive effects of music and dance training in children: ICPSR 37080[DS].
 ICPSR, 2018.<br>
 <sup>104</sup> National Center for Education Statistics.
 Fast response survey system (FRSS): Teacher’s use of educational technology in U.S. public schools, 2009: ICPSR 35531[DS].
 National Archive of Data on Arts and Culture, 2016.<br>